JARUS-QM/casex/docs/source/index.rst

-Casex
+CasEx
 =====
 Implementation of the mathematics behind JARUS WG-6 SORA Annex F.

 ========
 Overview
 ========
-This package was created to support the mathematical models used to derived the iGRC tables and supporting material found in JARUS WG-6 SORA Annex F :cite:`JARUS_AnnexF`.
+This package was created to support the mathematical models used to derive the iGRC tables and supporting material found in JARUS WG-6 SORA Annex F :cite:`JARUS_AnnexF`.
 It implements the models for computing critical areas, effect of obstacles, ballistic descent, effect of explosions and deflagration that are being used